 - Brown the chicken.
 Season the chicken pieces with salt and pepper.
 In a large frying pan over medium-high heat, warm the oil.
-Add the chicken pieces in batches if necessary, skin side down and cook until golden brown on the bottom about 7 minutes.
-Turn the chicken and cook second side until lightly browned about 3 minutes.
+Add the chicken pieces in batches if necessary, skin side down, and cook until golden brown on the bottom, about 7 minutes.
+Turn the chicken and cook the second side until lightly browned, about 3 minutes.
 Transfer all browned chicken to slow cooker.

 - Deglaze the pan.
-Pour off all but about 1 tablespoon fat from the frying pan and return the pan to medium-high heat.
-Add the onions and saute until just barely golden brown.
-Add garlic to the onions and saute for a couple more minutes until the onions are golden and the garlic is fragrant.
+Pour off all but about 1 tablespoon of fat from the frying pan, and return the pan to medium-high heat.
+Add the onions, and sauté until just barely golden brown.
+Add garlic to the onions, and sauté for a couple more minutes, until the onions are golden and the garlic is fragrant.

 - Pour in orange and lime juices.
 Raise the heat to high, bring to a boil, and deglaze the pan, stirring to scrape up the browned bits on the pan bottom.
 Pour the contents of the pan over the chicken.

 - Cook the chicken.
 Add the bay leaf, and sprinkle with 1 teaspoon salt.
 Cover and cook on high heat setting for 2 1/2 hours or low heat setting for 5 hours.
 Remove and discard the bay leaf.
 Transfer the chicken to a serving dish.
 Season the sauce to taste with salt and a generous amount of pepper.
 Spoon the onions and sauce over the chicken.